Improving data access with secondary indexes in DynamoDB - Amazon DynamoDB

 Size Restrictions Per Partition Key Value There are no size restrictions for global secondary indexes.
 For each partition key value, the total size of all indexed items must be 10 GB or less.

 Online Index Operations Global secondary indexes can be created at the same time that you create a table.
 You can also add a new global secondary index to an existing table, or delete an existing global secondary index.
-For more information, see Managing Global Secondary Indexes.
+For more information, see Managing Global Secondary Indexes in DynamoDB.
 Local secondary indexes are created at the same time that you create a table.
 You cannot add a local secondary index to an existing table, nor can you delete any local secondary indexes that currently exist.

 Queries and Partitions A global secondary index lets you query over the entire table, across all partitions.
 A local secondary index lets you query over a single partition, as specified by the partition key value in the query.